 The idea of the Blog developed while talking to Joan Duncan and reading her detailed account of living in London during the war years.
-The first story of the Blog was by her, called When the War Began.
-Joan was a prolific writer and an ardent traveller.
+The first story of the Blog called When the War Began, was by her.
+Joan was a prolific writer and an ardent traveler.
 All by herself, she made several trips a year by ship or train as she disliked flying.
-She was in Spain this September when she suffered a heart attack and sadly passed away on the 23rd, at the age of 93.
+She was in Spain this September when she suffered a heart attack and sadly passed away on the 23rd of September 2017, at the age of 93.

 Joan loved travelling to France and the following story is about one of her first visits.
 She was happy for me to publish it in two parts.
 Her daughter-in-law Nicola Duncan, has kindly consented to my publishing them now.
 This is my way of saying Thank you Joan, I am going to miss you sorely.